About

 We work with individuals to mentor them through their own writing projects.
 Are you a short story writer, struggling with a first collection?
 Are you an academic trying to make the difficult leap from academic to trade writing?
 Or are you wrestling a novel into shape?
 If the answer to any of these questions is “yes,” we can help you!

-You can find out more on our mentoring site.
+You can find out more on our mentoring page.